Forced labor of Germans after World War II: United Kingdom

 In 1946, the UK had more than 400,000 German prisoners of war, many of whom had been transferred from POW camps in the U.S. and Canada.
 Many of these were used as forced laborers, as a form of war reparations.

 The two main reasons for their continued presence in Britain were to denazify them (in particular German officers), and for non-officers employment as agricultural and other labor.
 In 1946 a fifth of all agricultural work in the UK was performed by German prisoners.
 A public debate ensued in the UK, where protests over the continued usage of German labourers raged in the British media and in the House of Commons.
 In 1947 the Ministry of Agriculture argued against rapid repatriation of working German prisoners, since by then they made up 25 percent of the land workforce, and they wanted to keep employing them into 1948.
 Faced with political difficulties in using foreign labor, the Ministry of Agriculture offered a compromise, in which German prisoners of war who volunteered were to be allowed to remain in Britain as free men.
 Following disputes about how many former prisoners of war would be permitted to remain voluntarily in Britain and whether they would first have to return briefly to Germany before being allowed to officially migrate to Britain, by the end of 1947 about 250,000 of the prisoners of war were repatriated, and the last repatriations took place in November 1948.
 About 24,000 chose to remain voluntarily in Britain.

 United States

 The United States transferred German prisoners for forced labor to Europe (which received 740,000 from the US).
-For prisoners in the U.S. repatriation was also delayed for harvest reasons.
+Repatriation for prisoners in the U.S. was also delayed for harvest reasons.

 Civilians aged 14–65 in the U.S. occupation zone of Germany were also registered for compulsory labor, under threat of prison and withdrawal of ration cards.